SalesConnection/Caction-Support/docs/Add_New_Job.md

    *Note: Please select the correct job category before proceeding.
 Different categories may have different requirements for different purposes.<br>

-4. Fill out the details of the new job.<br>
+4. Fill out the details of the new job.
+Available fields may differ depending on your company’s system setup.<br>

    | Field Name| Description |
    |-------|---------|